micmejia/bible-dump/AMPC/Numbers/Num 22.md

-And God's anger was kindled because he went, and the [^a]Angel of the Lord stood in the way as an adversary against him.
+And God's anger was kindled because he went, and the Angel of the Lord stood in the way as an adversary against him.
 Now he was riding upon his donkey, and his two servants were with him.